Welcome to David-Joy.com

 Ron Rash, PEN/Faulkner finalist and NY Times bestselling author of Serena, had this to say: "David Joy has written a savage and moving account of a young man’s attempt to transcend his family’s legacy of violence.
 Where All Light Tends to Go is an outstanding debut and a fine addition to the country noir vein of Southern Literature."

-The novel is tentatively scheduled for release in the Winter 2015 publishing season from Putnam.
+The novel is scheduled for release in Winter 2015 from Putnam.
 Check back often for updates.

 "The Stars Shall Withdraw Their Shining" nominated for 2013 Pushcart Prize by Flycatcher

 "The Stars Shall Withdraw Their Shining," a short story appearing in the Summer/Fall 2013 issue of Flycatcher, was recently nominated for a 2013 Pushcart Prize by the editorial staff of the journal.
 The short story follows a young boy’s immersion into the harsh realities of an adult world.
 As the cold of an Appalachian winter sets in, the boy finds himself riddled in a world of poverty and disappointment, a place where a small deer offers the only chance of survival.
 To read the full story click here.
 Check back often for updates.